Protein-Interactions/BolognaMaster/practicals/tutorial_on_searching_STRING.md

 **ERBB4 (ERBB4_HUMAN)** <br>
 ERBB4 is a tyrosine kinase receptor that binds EGF factors and neuregulines and is involved in proliferation and apoptosis.
 It acts in processes such as the development of heart tissue and the nervous system.

-If you want to learn more about these genes, their biological function and the relation among them, you can use resources you know (Uniprot, PubMed, IntAct).
+If you want to learn more about these genes, their biological function and the relation among them, you can use resources you already know (Uniprot, PubMed, IntAct).

 ### Searching STRING